rifset/mcu-movie-analysis/README.md

 ### Importing data (1)

-Having the data imported, I sort of processed the data such as reformatting dates with `lubridate` and parsing numeric values with `stringr` from `tidyverse`.
+Having the data imported, I processed the data by reformatting dates with `lubridate` and parsing numeric values with `stringr` from `tidyverse`.